COLSSolc/backend-master-lokdonSKI/README.md

  b) key encapsulation - positions of key sets are encrypted with msg and separated

  c) digital signature - attributes are formed and stored as encrypts (HE properties are used)

+ d) Hashes are not used in the classical sense for authentication: They only suffice for initial plain text integrity (digest) check

+ e) CRC or checksum is not pushed here because of HE: If the hashes matches, original plaintext is the same as the current one.

 The minimum modes for any encryption done is usually 3 or m3 for this system.
 However, you can encrypt anything (a message etc) from M1 to Mnth.
 This could be applied in telecommunications, aeronautics, litography, medicine and health, reatil, finance and education.